sapcc/netbox-device-groups/docs/admin/uninstall.md

 ## Database Clean-up

-To ensure the database is clean after the plugin is removed is removed, drop all tables created by the plugin: `netbox_plugin_extended_clusters_*`.
+To ensure the database is clean after the plugin is removed is removed, drop all tables created by the plugin: `physical_clusters_*`.